HiteshRepo/gpt-script-tool/docs/README.md

 To add new tools:
 1. Create tool in appropriate `tools/` subdirectory
-2. Update `config/Makefile` with new targets
+2. Update `Makefile` with new targets
 3. Add documentation to this README

 ## Tool Categories

 - **GitHub**: Git and GitHub integrations
 - **Data Processing**: File and data manipulation tools
+- **Repository Analysis**: Repository state analysis and command suggestions
 - **Social**: Social media platform integrations
 - **Weather**: Weather and environmental data tools